This section covers a range of financial topics on how to sell to Mexico, including payment, Mexico’s banking system, and foreign exchange controls.

 The other Mexican development banks are the National Development Bank for Public Works and Services (Banco Nacional de Obras y Servicios Públicos or Banobras), the Rural Agriculture Financial (Financiera Rural), the National Savings and Financial Services Bank (Banco del Ahorro Nacional y Servicios Financieros or Bansefi), the Mexican Army, Air Force and Navy Bank (Banco Nacional del Ejército or Banjercito), and the Federal Mortgage Bank (Hipotecaria Federal), which finances Mexican homeownership through financial intermediaries.

-In January 2014, the Government of Mexico announced a financial reform, which had four main goals: 1) promote lending through the development banks; 2) expand credit from private financial institutions; 3) increase competition in the financial sector; and 4) ensure the security of the Mexican financial system.
+In January 2014, the GOM announced a financial reform, which had four main goals: 1) promote lending through the development banks; 2) expand credit from private financial institutions; 3) increase competition in the financial sector; and 4) ensure the security of the Mexican financial system.

-Due to the financial reform, regulation and supervision of SOFOMs have increased.
-SOFOMs must maintain up-to-date information with the National Commission for the Protection of Users of Financial Services (CONDUSEF), and they are required to give information about their borrowers to at least one credit bureau.
+Due to the financial reform, regulation, and supervision of SOFOMs has increased.
+SOFOMs have the obligation to maintain up-to-date information with the National Commission for the Protection of Users of Financial Services (CONDUSEF), and they are required to give information about their borrowers to at least one credit bureau.

 Foreign Exchange Controls